 Raise your hand if you're as into the chocolate-hazelnut combo that is Nutella, Baci, and Gianduja!
-I'm so into it that I cannot pass a gelato stand without ordering it.
-So, for our Ice Cream Social party we had to include a version.
-This version goes big on the chocolate-hazelnut flavors with chocolate ice cream combined with toasted hazlenuts, and layered with a chocolate-hazelnut sauce swirl.
+This ice cream nods to that and goes big on the chocolate-hazelnut flavors with chocolate ice cream combined with toasted hazelnuts and layered with a chocolate-hazelnut sauce swirl.

 toasted and roughly chopped